TSTC-CPT/StudentReadmeChangeGuide/README.md

 Apache License v2.0

-GNU General Public License v3.0
+GNU General Public License v3.0 [Use this one]

 MIT License